KrishnaPatil-19/KrishnaPatil-19/README.md

 ## 🛠 Skills

-👩‍💻 Programming Languages: I am proficient in languages such as JavaScript, Python, Java, and C++.
-I have experience with both front-end and back-end development.
+👩‍💻 Programming Languages: I am proficient in languages such as JavaScript & Java.
+I have some experience with both front-end and back-end development.

-🕸️ Web Development: I have hands-on experience in developing responsive web applications using modern web technologies like HTML5, CSS3, and more.
+🕸️ Web Development: I have some hands-on experience in developing responsive web applications using modern web technologies like HTML5, CSS3, and more.

 🧠 Back-end Development: I am familiar with server-side technologies such as Node.js and I have worked with databases like MySQL.